 When we moved from Los Angeles, I turned to making the Japanese curry fried rice at home.
 I basically adhered to my fried rice basics, which include these pointers.

-Rice for fried rice: Use leftover rice or cold dryish rice.
-Dry and crumbly cooked rice works well because the grains separate nicely in the wok.
-Chewy, fluffy rice doesn’t work for fried rice; it just turns mushy and sticks to your wok.
+Use leftover rice or cold dryish rice -- short, medium, or long-grain rice will all work.
+However, dry and crumbly cooked rice works well because the grains separate nicely in the wok.
+Chewy, fluffy rice doesn't work for fried rice; it just turns mushy and sticks to your wok.
 Having rice with the right texture is key for good fried rice.
-It’s not fancy rice and at times, may seem super hard, borderline inedible.
+It's not fancy rice and at times, may seem super hard, borderline inedible.

-Fried rice cooking vessel: A large, well-seasoned wok or nonstick skillet works for cooking fried rice.
+What to cook fried rice in?
+A large, well-seasoned wok or nonstick skillet works for cooking fried rice.
 You want a hot, broad surface to evenly coat the grains with flavor.

-Seasonings: Flavor fried rice with a minimal amount of wet seasonings or it’ll get mushy and lose its wonderful texture.
+Flavor this Japanese curry fried rice with a minimal amount of wet seasonings or it'll get mushy and lose its wonderful texture.
 Employ salt and soy sauce or fish sauce.
-For this recipe, I opted for curry powder to match Ramenya’s fried rice.
+For this recipe, I opted for curry powder to match Ramenya's fried rice.
 Whatever the seasoning, know its potency and flavor profile.
+You don't have to use Japanese curry powder for fabulous Japanese curry fried rice!

-For example, my favorite curry powder is Sun Brand, which has a delicate sweetness from the coriander seeds listed as the first ingredient.
+For example, my favorite commercial curry powder is Sun Brand, which has a delicate sweetness from the coriander seeds listed as the first ingredient.
 Viet curry powders tend to be too hot, with little nuance.
-There’s salt in Sun Brand curry powder (now sold at markets like Safeway) so look at the label before you cook.
-Keen’s is from Australia and the jar contains Whole Foods brand purchased from the bulk spice area; both are unsalted.
+There's salt in Sun Brand curry powder (now sold at markets like Safeway) so look at the label before you cook.
+Keen's is from Australia and the jar contains Whole Foods brand purchased from the bulk spice area; both are unsalted.
 You can use Japanese curry blends too.
+I also use homemade Vietnamese-style Madras curry powder.

 Fried rice can be easily tweaked.
 For example, chopped green onion can be cooked along with the garlic.
 Experiment your way to fried rice heaven.